 St. Teresa of Avila Catholic Student Center is a vibrant, welcoming, Catholic community serving the students of Valparaiso University and our local families.
 We empower all to reach their full potential by utilizing their God-given gifts and talents and placing them at the service of God and others.

 Please click on the link above and print the St. T's Registration form.
 Once you have completed it, please mail or bring in to the office/church.
 Once you have registered, you will receive a welcome letter from Fr.
-Kevin asking you to call the office to set up an appointment to meet with him.
+Chris asking you to call the office to set up an appointment to meet with him.
 Following that meeting your name will be forwarded to our "Welcome Committee".

 To find out more about our Campus Ministry, click here!

 CLICK HERE to see the updates on our Walk to Bethlehem.

 Want to Join?